cdevents/community/rfc/cdevents-translator.md

 #### Pros and Cons

-This structure can be extended by adding more translator plugins in the future without having to recompile the entire application.</br>
+- This structure can be extended by adding more translator plugins in the future without having to recompile the entire application.
+- The plugins can be developed independently and reside in separate repositories.
-But the Go plugin system is currently only supported on Unix-like systems and has some limitations, such as the need to compile everything with the same Go version.</br>
+- But the Go plugin system is currently only supported on Unix-like systems and has some limitations, such as the need to compile everything with the same Go version.
-Expose the functionality of Go translator plugins as an HTTP/REST API, if this needs be used from other languages.
+- Expose the functionality of Go translator plugins as an HTTP/REST API, if this needs be used from other languages.

 ### Approach 3 : Creating Go Plugin System over RPC(gRPC) using HashiCorp's go-plugin